silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 title: Building Model and Search Interfaces around Scaffolding
-summary: Model Driven approach to defining your application UI.
+summary: A Model-driven approach to defining your application UI.

 # Scaffolding